Doctor Of Ministry

 DM 752 Studies in Philippians: A Biblical Guideline for Missions (3) Offered online: Spring even, Summer odd.
 This practical study of Paul’s prison epistle to Philippi will help the student to promote outreach at home and abroad.
 All Christian workers should grasp a biblical burden for missions and will become better equipped to train, encourage, and motivate believers to answer God’s call to missions.

 Services Each candidate for the Doctor of Ministry degree must register each term for Continuing Major Project Services when the final course has been completed or upon submission of the Topic Overview (whichever comes first).
 Enrollment in Continuing Major Project Services must continue without break until the major project is successfully defended and presented for binding.

 DM 765 Preaching Through the Old Testament: The Message of the Books (3) The very arrangement of the books of the Bible presents an unfolding revelation of truth.
 Students will explore the overall central message of each Old Testament book and develop selected sermons that connect each book to its overall context in Scripture.
 Helpful introductory and summary material will be discussed.

-DM 767 Effective Expository Preaching (3) A detailed study of the basis, principles, and implementation of expository preaching.
+DM 767 Effective Expository Preaching (3) Offered on campus: May ’19; online: Spring odd, Summer even.
+A detailed study of the basis, principles, and implementation of expository preaching.
 The course is designed to help the student increase his commitment and comfort with the process of preaching through books of the Bible.
 The class will focus on sermon exegesis, exposition and delivery with an emphasis on sermon preparation.
-OL.

 DM 790 Research Study (6) This study will be carried out at the student’s residence and will result in a completed major project and defense.
 The study is completed under the direction of a primary reader and the Seminary Doctoral Committee.